Analyst Coverage Overlaps and Interfirm Information Spillovers

 Abstract

-We investigate the role of financial analysts as providers of competitive information to the firms they cover.
-Using analyst coverage overlaps as a proxy for the information set possessed by analysts and patent citations as a proxy for spillovers of information about technology and industry trends, we find that a firm is more likely to cite another firm's patent if the latter firm is covered by the same financial analyst.
-Difference-in-difference analyses exploiting exogenous shocks to analyst-coverage overlaps support a causal interpretation.
-Exploring alternative explanations, we find that the relationship between analyst coverage overlaps and patent citations emerges from analyst coverage-related information flows.
-The effect is stronger for analysts with a relatively higher industry specialization, more experience, a larger coverage portfolio, and higher levels of activity as well as for firm pairs with a larger geographic or organizational diversity.
+We offer a novel perspective on the role of sell-side analysts as information intermediaries in capital markets by documenting a flow of information in a new direction, namely, from analysts to the firms they cover.
+We use analyst coverage overlaps and patent citations to examine analyst-induced information spillovers about technology and industry trends.
+Consistent with analyst coverage-related information flows, firms are more likely to cite another firm’s patent if that firm is covered by the same analyst.
+The effect varies with analysts’ specialization, experience, and level of activity.
 Firms with more analyst-based connections to peers also show greater corporate innovation.
-Collectively, our evidence indicates that financial analysts not only reduce information asymmetries between firms and capital markets but also facilitate the production of business intelligence through feedback and interfirm information spillovers.
+Collectively, our evidence indicates that financial analysts not only reduce information asymmetries between firms and capital market participants but also facilitate the production of business intelligence through feedback and interfirm information spillovers.

 Keywords: Analysts; Coverage overlap; Feedback effect; Knowledge Flow; Information spillover; Patent citations; Corporate innovation